Sp3ctroid/ED-tcp-go-chat/README.md

 You can go back to your chat room by pressing ```esc``` if you change your mind about creating or joining a room.

+---

 # Server start options

 - ```-log``` Defult is ```false```, meaning server logs will go directly into terminal.
 Setting it ```true``` makes server output log into ```log.log``` file.
 - ```-ip``` Default is ```127.0.0.1```, meaning server will start on ```localhost```.
 - ```-port``` Default is ```8080```, meaning it will start on this port.

+---

+# Server storage

+To store its users and rooms, server uses corresponding interfaces ```UserStore``` and ```RoomStore```.
+This ensures, that developer can easily swap between storages by implementing these interfaces.
+Introduced this so that I can start breaking server down into files, so that code is more readable and modifiable.

+Curently there's only map storage, which can also be considered a mock storage for testing.

+To make a DB storage, you simply need to implement interfaces mentioned above.

+---